input-output-hk/marlowe-cardano/marlowe-cli/examples/actus/ReadMe.md

 EOF
 ```

 The contract has a minimum-ADA requirement and two timeouts.
-It also specifies that the lender John Fletcher will pay principal of 100 ada before Wed, 17 Aug 2022 00:13:48 +0000 and the borrower will repay the principal and interest of 2 ada before Wed, 17 Aug 2022 12:13:48 +0000.
+It also specifies that the lender John Fletcher will pay principal of 100 ada before Sun, 18 Sep 2022 01:21:45 +0000 and the borrower will repay the principal and interest of 2 ada before Sun, 18 Sep 2022 13:21:45 +0000.

 We create the contract for the previously specified parameters.

 ```
 marlowe-cli template actus --minimum-ada "$MINIMUM_ADA"               \
-                           --party "Role=$LENDER_ROLE"                \
+                           --party "$LENDER_ROLE"                     \
-                           --counter-party "Role=$BORROWER_ROLE"      \
+                           --counter-party "$BORROWER_ROLE"           \
                            --actus-terms-file "$ACTUS_TERMS_FILE"     \
                            --out-contract-file tx-1.contract          \
                            --out-state-file    tx-1.state